Lady Deathstrike: Rejoining with the Reavers

-The Reavers later arrived in Killhorn Falls with Lady Deathstrike and attempt to hunt down Logan for good.
+The Reavers later arrive in Killhorn Falls with Lady Deathstrike and attempt to hunt down Logan for good.
 As the Reavers attacked Killhorn Falls, Old Man Logan single-handedly killed all the Reavers soldiers and confronted Lady Deathstrike before saving Maureen.
 After being wounded multiple times, Logan manages to defeat Lady Deathstrike, as she started limping away when Logan blacked out.
 Thinking that he failed to protect Maureen from the chaos, Logan decided to set-off to find Lady Deathstrike.

 While in hiding during the "Weapons of Mutant Destruction" storyline, Lady Deathstrike is discovered and captured by the new Weapon X. While held in their captivity, she is experimented on.
 This experiment led to her nanotechnology being used in their creation of Weapon H.